Yaabot

 After the third launch of the Starlink project in January of 2020, SpaceX became the largest commercial satellite constellation operator in the world.
 As of 2022, the rocket company has four orbital launch sites at:

-Future products that are in development by SpaceX include the Starship, a full set of reusable launch vehicle technologies, and a new liquid-methane-based rocket engine.
-When Starship will be completed, it will be the most powerful rocket in the world since the Apollo-era Saturn V.
+SpaceX is developing future products, including Starship, reusable launch technologies, and a new liquid-methane rocket engine.
+When completed, Starship will become the most powerful rocket in the world since the Apollo-era Saturn V.

-The Starship can be used to send crewed lunar orbiting missions or other modified unpiloted missions to other planets including Mars.
+The Starship can send crewed lunar orbiting missions or modified unpiloted missions to other planets, including Mars.

 The promises of this giant are big, but so far it has achieved what it had aimed for.